StarRocks/starrocks/docs/en/administration/management/BE_configuration.md

 - Type: Double
 - Unit:
 - Is mutable: Yes
-- Description: The proportion of NULL values in the column to extract.
+- Description: The proportion of NULL values in the column to extract for Flat JSON.
 A column will not be extracted if its proportion of NULL value is higher than this threshold.
+This parameter takes effect only when `enable_json_flat` is set to `true`.
 - Introduced in: v3.3.0

 ##### json_flat_sparsity_factor